Triple Chocolate Pound Cake

 Dark and rich, this Triple Chocolate Pound Cake is a true chocolate lover’s dream!
 With the slightly dense texture and fine crumb of a classic buttermilk pound cake, a deep chocolate flavor, and a thick layer of chocolate ganache, this is a cake ready for a celebration.

 Both my children have birthdays in early-to-mid April.
 Unfortunately for them, this means their birthdays will often fall during Passover — meaning less than desirable birthday cakes.

 So to combat this, we also celebrate their half birthdays with, obviously, half a cake!

 (As far as what to do with the other half?
 Share with friends!
 Give to neighbors!
 Freeze for later!
-But for the true half birthday experience, we only present them with a half of a cake on their half birthdays.)
+But for the true half-birthday experience, we only present them with half of a cake on their half-birthdays.)

 This year, my daughter celebrated with half of this apple cider donut cake for her 1 ½ birthday.